chpc-tech-eval/scc/tutorial0/README.md

 ![Image](resources/AdddiskPage.png)

-5. Select your downloaded `.iso` file then click **open**, and it will loaded on the disk page.
+5. Select your downloaded `.iso` file then click **open**, and it will be loaded on the disk page.
 This is where you will see all `.iso` files that you have loaded.
 6. Make sure the `iso` file is selected, then click **Choose**
 7. Ensure that the disk is loaded and selected as seen in the image below.

 ![Image](resources/DiskLoaded.png)

 >[!IMPORTANT]
-> Remove the disk that is *Empty* by clicking on disk and **remove** by clicking the **CD/DVD with an minus sign on it icon**
+> Remove the disk that is *Empty* by clicking on the disk and then **remove** it by clicking the **CD/DVD icon with a minus sign on it**.

 8. The disk that you just created with your `iso` file, should be the only one left, then click **OK**.
-9. Start the vm, it will boot from the ISO and launch the installer
+9. Start the VM, it will boot from the ISO and launch the installer
 10. Follow the on-screen steps to complete the installation.
 If this is your first time installing a Linux OS, refer to the official installation guides below for your chosen distribution: